magamig/magamig.github.io/content/posts/2021-03-28_the-inner-workings.md

 My initial idea was to grab the [magalha.es](https://magalha.es) domain, but it was already owned by my *"distant Brazilian cousin"* with the same last name as me.
 Unfortunately, he was not interested in selling it. -->

 ## Site Generator

+In order to write blog posts such as this one, I wanted to avoid messing with HTML when possible, so I write everything in Markdown (with the execption of the interactive parts).
+However, since browsers don't work with Markdown, we need to generate the HTML pages from those files - and that's exactly what a static site generator does!

 There are several [static site generators](https://jamstack.org/generators/) available.
 The two main criteria I used to choose between them were (1) it had to be popular and well established, measured by GitHub stars, and (2) it could not be JavaScript-based (it should just be on the web!).
 After checking that it provided all the desired functionalities, [Hugo](https://gohugo.io/) ended up being the chosen one.
 Another viable alternative would be [Jekyll](https://jekyllrb.com/).